ovk/clcalc/README.md

 ```
 npm run dist
 ```
-This will create `dist` directory with generated HTML, CSS, JavaScript files and images.
+This will create `public` directory with generated HTML, CSS, JavaScript files and images.

 For development build do:
 ```
 npm run dev
 ```
-In development build `dist` directory will also contain source maps for JavaScript files and HTML files won't be minified.
-In addition to that, a web server will be started hosting `dist` contents at http://localhost:8080.
+In development build `public` directory will also contain source maps for JavaScript files and HTML files won't be minified.
+In addition to that, a web server will be started hosting `public` contents at http://localhost:8080.
 It watches for changes and automatically re-runs necessary tasks to regenerate HTML, CSS or JavaScript as needed.

 # Test